-Islands has technically three languages and Tonga two but there is predominance of one language that makes them largely 'monolingual' and they will, for the purposes of this paper, be treated so.)
+In this article, the use of the term 'South Pacific countries' will be restricted to those countries which are served by the University of the South Pacific, with its main campus in Suva, Fiji, but excludes the more recent member of the University, Marshall Islands in the North Pacific.
+The eastern island countries, which are Polynesian, are characterised by having one main, predominant indigenous language used in each of them.
+These are Cook Islands, Niue, Samoa, Tokelau, Tonga, Tuvalu, Kiribati and , Nauru, with the last two more properly as Micronesian languages.
+(Recently, however, Lynch (1998) has argued that Cook Islands has technically three languages and Tonga two but there is predominance of one language that makes them largely 'monolingual' and will, for the purposes of this article, be treated so.)
 The western Pacific islands, the Melanesian part of the South Pacific, comprise Solomon Islands and Vanuatu, both of which have many languages, approximately 63 and 105 respectively (Lynch, 1998).
-In addition, Vanuatu has two metropolitan languages, with ni-Vanuatu students going through English or French medium schools.
-Both countries also have a well-established English-based (or English-lexifier) pidgin, called Pijin in Solomon Islands, and Bislama in Vanuatu.
-Bordering both the Polynesian and Melanesian parts of the South Pacific is Fiji, which has a number of dialects of Fijian (Geraghty, 1984), and a multiplicity of Indian languages: Hindi, Gujerati, Punjabi, Urdu, Telegu, Tamil, Malayalam (Mugler, 1996), and a number of minority languages, the most prominent being Rotuman.
-The populations of the countries range widely also, from about 800,000 in Fiji to numbers below 2000 in Niue.
+In addition, Vanuatu has two metropolitan languages, with ni-Vanuatu students going through an English or French medium schools.
+Both countries also have a well established English-based (or English-lexifier) pidgin, called Pijin in Solomon Islands, and Bislama in Vanuatu2.
+Bordering both the Polynesian and Melanesian parts of the South Pacific, is Fiji with a number of dialects of Fijian (Geraghty, 1984), and a multiplicity of Indian languages: Hindi, Gujerati, Punjabi, Urdu, Telegu, Tamil, Malayalam (Mugler, 1996), and a number of minority languages, the most prominent being Rotuman.
+The populations of the countries range widely also, from about 800 000 in Fiji to numbers below 2 000 in Niue.
 The whole area is characterised by varying levels of bilingualism and trilingualism (Mugler & Lynch, 1996).
-Different domains, participants, and contexts draw upon different languages in many of these countries.
+Different domains,

 Historically in the SP countries the choice of language of instruction in formal settings has been driven by pragmatic concerns.
-Missionary schools, set up in the 19th century in the eastern part of the South Pacific, for example, chose to introduce initial literacy in the language of the people so that they could read Bible stories in the vernacular.
+Missionary schools, set up in the nineteenth century in the eastern part of the South Pacific, for example, chose to introduce initial literacy in the language of the people so that they could read Bible stories in the vernacular.
 These early schools were designed to impart basic literacy and some numeracy.
 The primary purpose of such literacy was to enable people to read the Bible (and Bible stories) in the vernacular (Mangubhai, 1986).
-In the early part of the 20th century a metropolitan language such as English came to be increasingly used in schools, especially at upper levels of the system.
+In the early part of the 20 century a metropolitan language such as English came to be increasingly used in schools, especially at upper levels of the system.

-In the eastern countries, such as Tonga, Samoa and Cook Islands, the current 'policy' is for the L1 (that is, the first language, mother tongue, vernacular) to be used as the medium of instruction in primary schools with a switch to English at secondary level, generally Grade 7 (Siegel, 1996).
-There is also, however, a considerable amount of Tongan (Thaman, 1996) and Samoan (Lo Bianco & Liddicoat, 1991) used in secondary classrooms, with code-switching between L1 and English quite common.
+In the eastern countries, such as Tonga, Samoa and Cook Islands, the current 'policy' is for the L1 (that is, the first language, mother tongue, vernacular) to be used as the medium of instruction in primary schools with a switch to English at secondary, generally grade 7 (Siegel, 1996).
+There is, however, considerable amount of Tongan (Thaman, 1996) and Samoan (Lo Bianco & Liddicoat, 1991) used in secondary classrooms also, with code-switching between L1 and English quite common.
 In the Solomon Islands, English is the official language of the formal school system, but Pijin is widely used (Jourdan, 1990).
-In Vanuatu, English or French is the official language of the formal school system, but Bislama is also widely used unofficially (Lynch, 1996; Thomas, 1990).
+In Vanuatu, English or French is the official language of the formal school system, but Bislama, is also widely used unofficially (Lynch, 1996; Thomas, 1990).
 In Fiji, L1 is used for the first three years officially, and as in many other countries, it is common to find, especially where classes are largely or solely Fijian or Indo-Fijian, that the L1 will be used to explain content to students (Mugler, 1996; Tamata, 1996).